-Rabbi Ariel Fisher and Bina Brody arrived at New York University in the Summer of 2015!
+Rabbi Ariel Fisher and Bina Brody arrived at Princeton University in the Summer of 2015!
 Along with their son Yehuda, they are enjoying the opportunity to learn with students and be a meaningful part of their lives on campus!

 Rabbi Ariel Fisher originally hails from New York City where he grew up and went to high school.
 After high school he spent a year studying at Yeshivat Maale Gilboa, an Israeli hesder yeshiva in northern Israel, where he fell in love with learning Torah, as well as hiking in the Israeli countryside.
 He subsequently attended the University of Pennsylvania where he majored in Urban Studies and focused on the role that religious communities play in the lives of the urban poor.